-Any first responder will tell you that they've seen things.
-This isn't a job that's for most people.
-One of the reasons why is the sheer mental fortitude it takes to compartmentalize the horrors, emotions, highs, and lows of repeated calls.
-Many who experienced life changing events do so only once but for the first responders these calls are weekly, daily, and sometimes even hourly.
-In times of major crisis, most departments will offer counseling or even require it.
-But, what about those day to day times which simply build up?
+Any first responder will tell you that they've seen some terrible things in their line of work, and this isn't a job that's for the faint of heart.
+One of the reasons why is the sheer psychological resilience it takes to compartmentalize the horrors, as well as the emotional highs and lows of emergency calls.
+Many who experience life-changing events do so only once in a lifetime, but for emergency first responders these experiences are weekly, daily, and sometimes even hourly.
+In times of a major crisis, most departments will offer or require professional counseling, but, what about those day to day stressors which simply build up over time?

 Unhealthy Coping Methods

 When dealing with trauma, the body goes through physical and emotional reactions.
-Things that might seem unrelated like diarrhea or a cold may be related to the experience.
-In worse cases, sleeplessness, hypervigilance, disorientation, and need for control often come out.
-The body deals with trauma - because naturally trauma is an abnormal event and this should only be temporary "side effects".
+Things that might seem unrelated like diarrhea or cold may be related to the stressful experience.
+Experiencing trauma can impact a person's immune system.
+In other cases, sleeplessness, hypervigilance, disorientation, and an insatiable need for control often develop over time.
+This is how the body and mind deal with this intense stress since trauma is an abnormal event and should only cause temporary side effects.

-However, when repeatedly being exposed, it's easy to become numb, to stop empathizing, and to simply block things out as coping methods.
-For many, this works and over time, events are forgotten and replaced.
-The issue is that this is a vicious cycle which doesn't actually fix the fact that the responder isn't "dealing" with the emotions of the trauma which may eventually lead to deterioration in their own health.
+However, when repeatedly exposed to horrific situations, it's easy for EMTs to become numb, to stop empathizing with others, and to simply block memories out to cope with the stress.
+This forgetting becomes normalized over time.
+For many, this works initially, but over time, events cannot be completely forgotten.
+The issue is that this doesn't fix the fact that the responder isn't dealing with the emotions of the trauma which may eventually lead to deterioration of their health.

-Everyone can recognize the scenario - after the call, everyone sits around the table in silence.
-No one wants to talk about what has just happened other than the occasional nod to how bad the event was Just remembering or reliving but keeping everything inside.
+First responders recognize the scenario - after the call, everyone sits around the table in silence.
+No one wants to talk about what has just happened other than the occasional nod to how bad the event was; they just remember or relive, but keep everything inside.

 Healthy Coping Methods